jusis707/gemini-ai-bash-assistant/README.md

 <br>Almost 'headless' installation.
 With <b>no-selenium</b>, <b>no-chrome-driver</b>, no by-passes or other tricky manipulations.
 <br> For complex coding, Gemini offers a clear advantage in accuracy and efficiency, way more excels ChatGPT or DeepSeek.
 <br>
-<br>Python code has to help with automation, real-time event detection, making it highly effective for log monitoring and system alert generation.
+<br>This tool has to help with automation, real-time event detection, making it highly effective for log monitoring and system alert generation.
 <br>  Requirments:
     Linux;
     FreeBSD;